We need to work together to create pathways and experiences that connect our students to careers

 Students from the DCMO BOCES Career & Technical Education Program benefited from a new educational partnership.
 On March 8, 2017, ACCO Brands Corporation, one of the world's largest suppliers of branded school, office and consumer products and print finishing solutions in Sidney NY opened their doors to welcome our CTE students.
 The career exploration and work readiness orientation event benefited almost 50 students who enjoyed a facility tour and presentations delivered by the leadership team at ACCO Brands.
 We thank ACCO Brands for their support and welcome other local employers to take an active role in preparing the workforce of the future.

 On March 4, 2017, Melodie Loya, a sixth grade student from the Sidney LEAH school took the regional championship.
-Twenty one students competed this year with amazing skills.
-Melodie will be representing our region at the 2017 SCRIPPS National Spelling Bee Competition in Washington, D.C.
+She represented the region at the 2017 SCRIPPS National Spelling Bee Competition in Washington, D.C.
+She ranked number 18 from 290 competitors reaching the highest achievement for our program since it's inception 15 years ago.
 This event is possible thanks to a collaboration between DCMO and ONC BOCES.
 The event is funded by the Daily Star, a long time supporter of this initiative.
 The competition is hosted at the Goodrich Theater at SUNY Oneonta thanks to the support of the Office of the President.
 Congratulations to Melodie.
-We wish her good luck at the national competition.
 (For more information on supporting the spelling bee program please click here.)

 Miranda Niles, a senior at DCMO BOCES Chenango VISCOM Program supported Rogers Conservation with the development of a publication to promote their Summer Adventure Camps.